IHE/ITI.PCF/input/pagecontent/volume-1.md

 | canonical URI | Definition |
 |---------------|----------- |
 `https://profiles.ihe.net/ITI/PCF/Policy-basic-normal` | Permit for clinicians that have authorization for Treatment use, but does not authorize other access.
-This presumes that basic user access control can differentiate legitimate clinical users.
+This presumes that basic user access control can differentiate legitimate clinical users and purposes of use.
 `https://profiles.ihe.net/ITI/PCF/Policy-all-normal` | Permit for all authorized uses.
-This presumes that basic user access control will only allow authorized users and purpose of use.
+This presumes that basic user access control will only allow authorized users and purposes of use.
-`https://profiles.ihe.net/ITI/PCF/Policy-break-glass-only` | Deny for all use, except when the user is a clinician with authorization to declare a medical patient-safety override (aka Break-Glass).
+`https://profiles.ihe.net/ITI/PCF/Policy-break-glass-only` | Deny for all use, except when the user is a clinician with authorization to declare a medical patient-safety override (a.k.a.
+Break-Glass).
 `https://profiles.ihe.net/ITI/PCF/Policy-deny` |  Deny all.
 {: .grid}